 Nurse Practitioners (NPs) and Physician Assistants (PAs) prescribe monoclonal antibody therapies significantly more than neurologists, a new survey found.
-In fact, the survey found that compared to physicians, more than twice as many NPs/PAs prescribe Ocrevus – which is a new therapy for multiple sclerosis approved by the FDA in March.
+In fact, the survey found that compared to physicians, more than twice as many NPs/PAs prescribe Ocrevus – which is a therapy for multiple sclerosis.

 Marketing MS Meds to NPs/PAs

 Sales representatives for several multiple sclerosis (MS) medication brands make more visits to NPs and PAs than they do with neurologists, the survey by Spherix Global Insights indicated.
 Some of these brands include Lemtrada, Tysabri, Sanofi Genzyme’s Aubagio, and Teva Pharmaceuticals’ Copaxone.
 The Ocrevus sales and marketing efforts aimed at informing NPs and PAs may be part of the reason why this important group of prescribers are responsible for more than double the share of prescriptions compared to physicians for the new drug.

 Ocrevus’ first quarter on the market outperformed analysts’ predictions by more than three times according to FiercePharma.